· 4 min read

 • Country: Chile · the loaded extreme of the Chilean pork-loin sandwich

-The pork goes into the pot at eight in the morning.
-A whole Chilean lomo de cerdo (a pork loin, not the Argentine beef tenderloin the word shares with its neighbour) is rubbed with crushed garlic, oregano, cumin, and salt, browned in a heavy pot, then covered with chicken or pork stock and held at a low simmer for three or four hours until the meat is tender enough to be pulled apart with a fork but still holds its slice; cooled in its own braising liquid through the morning, then sliced thin and rewarmed in that liquid for service.
-Súper Lomito is the extra-loaded register of the Chilean lomito al pan grammar, the maximal end of the pork-loin sandwich family, and the meat preparation is the foundation everything else has to balance against.
-A counter that cooks its pork all morning produces meat that releases under the tooth without resistance; a counter that boils it fast or pre-cooks the night before produces sliced cardboard that the heavy dressings have to hide.
-The super piles enough on top that the pork is the only thing that can hold the assembly together at the centre.
+The pork goes into the pot before the counter opens.
+A whole Chilean lomo de cerdo (a pork loin, not the Argentine beef tenderloin the word shares with its neighbour) is rubbed with crushed garlic, oregano, cumin, and salt, browned in a heavy pot, then covered with stock and held at a low simmer for several hours until the meat pulls apart on a fork but still cuts a clean slice.
+It cools in its own braising liquid through the morning and is shaved thin and rewarmed in that liquid to order.
+The súper lomito is the loaded register of the Chilean lomito al pan, and that braised pork is the only element with the structural strength to hold the rest of the build together at the centre.

 Read next